GallagherSecurity/gallaghersecurity.github.io/mobileconnectsdk/API Changes between vMCA14.0.010 and vMCA15.1.007 SDK.md

 ### Added: `getSdkFeatureStates()`
 Synchronously returns the state of the SDK optional features.
 It is better to add a listener such that you can be informed of changes over time, but if you need to get the current states at a point-in-time, then this method allows for that.

-It now has three, and has the signature:

-`deleteMobileCredential(MobileCredential mobileCredential, DeleteOption deleteOption, CredentialDeleteListener listener)`

-The new parameter `DeleteOption` controls the behaviour of the SDK regarding cloud connections while deleting credentials.

-### Added: `getMobileCredentials(MobileCredentialFilter)`
-The existing `getMobileCredentials()` has not changed, and still returns all credentials.
-This new overload allows you to pass in filter criteria, so you can optionally choose to only get active (non-revoked) credentials.

 ## Changed `interface MobileAccessProvider`: